ZJULearning/DeAda/README.md

 ## Reference

-Please cite our paper when you use SIF in your research:
+Please cite our paper when you use DeAda in your research:

-Long Wei, Zhenyong Wei, Zhongming Jin, Zhengxu Yu, Jianqiang Huang, Deng Cai, Xiaofei He, and Xian-Sheng Hua.
-"SIF: Self-Inspirited Feature Learning for Person Re-Identification."
-IEEE Transactions on Image Processing 29 (2020): 4942-4951.
+Wei, Long, Zhenyong Wei, Zhongming Jin, Qianxiao Wei, Jianqiang Huang, Xian-Sheng Hua, Deng Cai, and Xiaofei He.
+"Decouple co-adaptation: Classifier randomization for person re-identification."
+Neurocomputing 383 (2020): 1-9.